lumo-tech/lumo/README.md

 # :scroll: License

-Distributed under the GNU General Public License 3.0.
+Distributed under the Apache License Version 2.0.
 See [LICENSE](./LICENSE) for more information.